Smooth and spicy marinara sauce, easy to make with only pantry ingredients. Perfect for pasta, pizza, and many other dishes.

 - ¼ teaspoon ground black pepper

-- Add the canned tomatoes and if they are whole crush them roughly.
+- Add the canned tomatoes and if they are whole, crush them roughly.
 I do that with my hand, take them in the hand, squeeze and break them taking care that the juices inside them won't splatter all over the place.

-Add the pureed tomatoes, tomato paste, herbs, bay leaves, sugar salt and pepper.
+- Cook: Add tomato paste, herbs, bay leaves, sugar, salt, and pepper.
 Bring to a boil and cook on a medium-high flame for about 20 minutes.

 - Thicken: Turn the heat down and continue cooking for about 15 minutes until the sauce thickens slightly.

 - Adjust the taste with salt, pepper, or a bit more sugar, if necessary.

 - Blend: Remove the bay leaves and puree the sauce with a blender; according to your preference, you can make it as smooth as you like it.

 - For extra flavor, add 1-2 grated garlic cloves, 1 additional tablespoon olive oil, and some torn basil leaves.

 - The recipe makes about 2 jars, depending on their size.
 They will keep it in the fridge for about one week.
 To keep longer, freeze the jars.